azofeifa/FStitch/README.md

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/IGV_SNAP.png)

 The above IGV Snap shot displays the classifications given by FStitch.
 Color ‘green’ is read data considered inactive noise.
 Color ‘blue’ is a putative nascent transcript on the forward strand and ‘red’ on the reverse strand.
-We identify both genes undergoing nascent transcription and many regions that are unannotated characteristic of enhancer elements.
+We identify both genes undergoing nascent transcription and many regions that are unannotated, characteristic of enhancer elements.
+##Brief Overview of FStitch Commands
+Here are the minimal commands needed to run FStitch from start to finish; for greater detail see below.

+$FStitch train -i \</path/to/BedGraphFile\> -j \</path/to/TrainingFile><sup>*</sup>  -o \</path/to/Parameters.out>

+$FStitch segment -i \</path/to/BedGraphFile\> -j \</path/to/Parameters.out> -o \</path/to/Classifications.bed><sup>**</sup> -s +\-<sup>***</sup>

+<sup>*</sup>TrainingFile is created by the user, see below for details

+<sup>**</sup>Classifications.bed can be imported into any genome browser.
+<sup>***</sup>When using stranded data like GRO-seq, FStitch runs on each strand separately, so created BedGraph files from bam files must be separated by strand accordingly, see below for detail

 ##System Requirements
-FStitch is written in the C++ programming language and uses OpenMP to parallelize portions of the program.
+FStitch is written in the C++ programming language and uses OpenMP<sup>4</sup> to parallelize portions of the program.
 With this in mind, users will need to have a GCC compilers later than version 4.2 to compile and run FStitch.
 For mac users, downloading the latest Xcode will update the GCC compiler need be.
 To check you compiler version,

 $gcc —-version